m3da1/nearestprime/README.md

 The project is simply a web application which returns the nearest prime number closest to a number provided by a user.

-For instances, when a user supplies 100 to the services, it should return a value of 97.
+For instances, when a user supplies 100 to the service, it should return a value of 97.

 This is purely written in golang